 Few of us are fortunate enough to have perfect teeth and a perfect smile.
 Luckily, orthodontic treatments have advanced considerably and now you can rejoice in knowing that you or your child have a lot more options than the traditional metal braces which were so “popular” some time ago.
 Nowadays, some are very subtle and you can only spot them if you happen to carry a dental mirror around with you (and if you do, why?).
 Dr Alan Wong from Modern Orthodontics provides orthodontic care to patients in Fort Lauderdale, Florida.

 Depending on your own aesthetic preferences and your orthodontist’s recommendation you can choose the most suitable option for your needs.
+It is also good that you find an orthodontist that is near the place you stay as you may be visiting the clinic regularly to check on your teeth’s progress.
+So if you are from Calgary, do engage a Calgary orthodontist, likewise for other states.
 This article aims at describing some of the most popular types of braces today.

 Metal races or conventional braces are still the most prevalent type of braces.
 They comprise of metal brackets, rubber bands and archwires which are attached to the front of your teeth with special glue.
 The metal used is typically high-quality stainless steel.

 Metal braces are the most affordable and versatile option.
 They can be used to correct more severe cases of misalignment.
 Unfortunately, they’re also the least subtle option, even if modern metal braces now come in more colors to make them more attractive, they’re still quite noticeable.

 On the other hand, treatment with metal braces tends to last less than with the other options, so even if you might feel self-conscious for a year or two, you can take them off sooner and you save money.